Demographics of Nepal: Religion

 The Hindu god Vishnu is believed to symbolise moral order in the Newar society.
 The natural human shortcomings in maintaining this moral order is believed to be represented by the Hindu god Shiva.
 The destruction of Shiva is neutralised by the preserver Vishnu, who tips the scales to restore order.
 In recent times, there has been a rise in political violence, specifically Maoist violence.
-This increased violence, along with the widespread poverty, has caused the Nepalese to seek stability and peace in religion.
+This increased violence, along with the widespread poverty, has caused the Nepali to seek stability and peace in religion.

 Nepal's constitution continues long-standing legal provisions prohibiting discrimination against other religions (but also proselytization).
 The king was deified as the earthly manifestation of the Hindu god Vishnu.
 On May 19, 2006, the government faced a constitutional crisis, the House of Representatives which had been just reformed, having been previously dissolved, declared Nepal a "secular state".

-However, the 2001 census identified 80.6% of the population as Hindu and 10.7% as Buddhist (although many people labeled Hindu or Buddhist often practice a syncretic blend of Hinduism, Buddhism, or animist traditions), 4.2% of the population was Muslim, 3.6% of the population followed the indigenous Kirat Mundhum religion and Christianity was practiced by 0.45% of the population.
+The 2001 census identified 80.6% of the population as Hindu and 10.7% as Buddhist (although many people labeled Hindu or Buddhist often practice a syncretic blend of Hinduism, Buddhism, or animist traditions), 4.2% of the population was Muslim, 3.6% of the population followed the indigenous Kirat Mundhum religion and Christianity was practiced by 0.45% of the population.

-Buddhist and Hindu shrines and festivals are respected and celebrated by most Nepalese.
+Buddhist and Hindu shrines and festivals are respected and celebrated by most Nepali.
 Certain animist practises of old indigenous religions continue to survive to the modern era.